sammancoaching/website/learning_hours/test_design/fixtures.md

 # Connect: What is a test fixture for

-Write down some situations where you'd use a test fixture.
-What are they for?
+I want 3 reasons to write a test fixture.
+Make sure they come up with 3 reaons before you proceed.

 # Connect: review test fixture in GoogleTest